zthre/sqlite-jpa/README.md

 Project designed
 to provide JPA integration with relational database SQLite.

-This example use Hibernate 3.5
+This example use Hibernate 3.5 Aura Espejo